Nominating and Corporate Governance Committee Charter

 Corporate Governance Generally

-- Reviewing annually the principles of corporate governance approved by the Board to ensure that they remain relevant and are being complied with, recommending changes to the Board as necessary;
+- Reviewing annually the principles of corporate governance approved by the Board, including the Company’s Code of Business Conduct and Ethics and Corporate Governance Guidelines, to ensure that they remain relevant and are being complied with and monitored by management, recommending changes to the Board as necessary;

-- Reviewing proposed changes to the Company's Certificate of Incorporation and Bylaws and making recommendations to the Board;
+- Overseeing the Company’s corporate governance practices, including reviewing proposed changes to the Company's Certificate of Incorporation and Bylaws and making recommendations to the Board;

 - Determining the manner in which stockholders may send communications to the Board (as a whole or individually), as well as the process by which stockholder communications will be relayed to the Board and what the Board's response, if any, should be;